Corset controversy: Teenage years

 "Common Sense" offered her own alternative:

 Other readers took strong exception to these extreme measures.
-One expressed her indignation, while describing her own daughter's wearing corsets from the age of eleven, but in the 'daytime only':
+One expressed her indignation, while describing her own daughter's wearing corsets from the age of eleven, but in the "daytime only":

 Another objected entirely to corsets until the very end of the teens:

 Other newspapers carried similar accounts.
 In fashionable London, tight lacing of teen aged daughters was a serious affair.
 The New York Times wrote:

 School

 In fashionable society, a girl was expected to have a suitably small waist.
 Girls' schools were preparation for society and some headmistresses treated that attainment as part of the girls' schooling.
 As the girl was not yet an adult, her opinion was not considered.
 A reader wrote to the editors of The Science of Health describing her experience.

 The West Australian printed excerpts from the diary of a school girl describing how figure training was accomplished.

 How I shall be able to eat and move about I can't think; but Madge O—, who left last term, and who was that size, said you feel awfully smart, and, in fact rather a pleasant sensation when you get used to the pulling in.

 Three letters form a thread that illustrates the volleying back and forth.
 The first was written by a mother, surprised that the school acted on its own.

 The daughter herself continued the account.
 Rather than deplore the practice, her remarkable conclusion was that tight lacing should be started at an early age.

 A woman signing herself as a schoolmistress defended the practice as an "elegant article of dress".
 Her solution agreed with that of the young lady, commencing the practice at an early age.

 One young lady looked back upon the practice with affection.
 Today, one might read these accounts with skepticism, but contemporary advertisements describe corsets as small as 15 inches.

 That tight-lacing was enjoyable is a recurring theme.
-For example:
+Dress historian David Kunzle theorized that some enthusiastic fans of tightlacing may have experienced sexual pleasure when tightlacing, or by rubbing against the front of the corset, which contributed to the moral outrage against the practice, although such issues could not be discussed openly due to the propriety standards of the time.

+The following is an example of one fan of tightlacing:

 Others were proud of their training and saw it as the source of a fine accomplishment;

 However, other young ladies recalled the practice with little fondness.